 What’s your strategy when it comes to engaging B2B customers?

 Our role is to make things simpler for people and in doing so, provide delight.
-Even if we’re talking about a B2B instance of engaging with a customer, human beings are at the other end of those products who are inspired by the simplicity of an application or its heartfelt message.
+Even if we’re talking about a B2B instance of engaging with a customer through the use of B2B Customer Feedback analytics, human beings are at the other end of those products who are inspired by the simplicity of an application or its heartfelt message.
 It has been something that I’ve driven a lot of in former roles, saying, “Let’s boil this down, look end-to-end, and think about how we’re complicating things or adding delight.”
 The flip side is you’re complicating things and making people sad.